Gainsborough line

 The Gainsborough line is the current marketing name of the Sudbury branch line, a railway branch line off the Great Eastern Main Line in the east of England, that links Marks Tey in Essex with Sudbury in Suffolk.
 It is 11 mi 53 chain in length and single-track throughout.
 The line's Engineer's Line Reference is SUD.

 Prior to the Beeching cuts initiated in the 1960s, the line, then known as the Stour Valley Railway, continued beyond Sudbury to Shelford in Cambridgeshire.
 Today the line is part of the Network Rail Strategic Route 7, SRS 07.10, and is classified as a rural line.

 As of December 2016 the stations and all trains serving them are operated by Greater Anglia.
 The typical service frequency is one train per hour in each direction, with a timetabled journey time between one terminus and the other of 19 minutes.

 History

 The Stour Valley Railway opened on 9 August 1865, linking Shelford near Cambridge with Marks Tey in Essex, with 13 intermediate stations along the line.

+The first section between Sudbury and Marks Tey was opened as the Colchester, Stour Valley, Sudbury & Halstead Railway on 2 July 1849 and was taken over by the Eastern Counties Railway on 7 August 1862.